Vounteer Ideas

 Environmental Volunteers

-Volunteering to clean the environment begins at home, cleaning up the neighborhood or local parks, or even volunteering your scout troop or organization to clean a mile of highway.
+Volunteering to clean the environment begins at home by cleaning up the neighborhood or local parks, or even volunteering your scout troop or organization to clean a mile of highway.
 On the other hand if you feel a calling to volunteer on a much larger scale, Green Peace and the Sierra Club are always looking for people to help with their campaigns.
 The only limits here are your level of commitment and the amount of time you have available.

 Museum Docents